SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 1.1a Scope and purpose of this document

-- This is a draft specification for the SFe64 file format, version 4.00, based on the famous E-mu Systems(r) SoundFont® 2.04, and Werner SF3 standards.
+- This is a draft specification for the SFe64 file format, version 4.00, based on the famous E-mu Systems® SoundFont® 2.04, and Werner SF3 standards.
 - It's intended to be a source of information on SFe64.
 - To create files that support SFe64, you will need:
     - The SFe64 format, compatibility, and program specifications